Josh Pastner: Georgia Tech

 On April 8, 2016, Pastner was hired to be the new head coach at Georgia Tech.
 He became the 14th head basketball coach in the school's history.

 During the 2016–17 regular season, Pastner's Jackets knocked off Top 5 North Carolina at home, in his first coached ACC game at Georgia Tech.
 North Carolina would end up being the eventual National Champion.
 The Jackets also enjoyed quality wins at Virginia Commonwealth, at home against top-10 Florida State, and top-25 Notre Dame.
-Further improving throughout the season, Tech knocked off Syracuse and Pittsburgh late in February to finish 8-10 in the ACC.
+Further improving throughout the season, Tech knocked off Syracuse and Pittsburgh late in February to finish 8–10 in the ACC.
 Tech was projected to finish last in the conference and to not win a single conference game in Pastner's first season.
 Because of the team's remarkable accomplishments, Pastner was named 2017 ACC Coach of the Year.
+He was also honored by Positive Athlete Georgia as Georgia's "Most Positive Collegiate Coach".

 Georgia Tech was selected to the National Invitation Tournament as a #6 seed in the Syracuse bracket.
-They upset the Indiana Hoosiers at home 75-63 in the First Round.
+They upset the Indiana Hoosiers at home 75–63 in the First Round.
 In Second Round, Georgia Tech defeated Belmont.
 A victory over Ole Miss put Georgia Tech in the NIT Final Four, where they defeated the #8 seed CSU Bakersfield.
-Georgia Tech played Texas Christian University (TCU) in the NIT Championship Game, but lost 88-56.
+Georgia Tech played Texas Christian University (TCU) in the NIT Championship Game, but lost 88–56.

-Georgia Tech struggled the next few years.
-Largely due to NCAA sanctions handed down due to Pastner’s longtime friend Ron Bell.
-Bell violated recruiting rules and got Tech a postseason ban and limits on scholarships.
-Later on some of the punishments were dropped.
-Ron Bell was later arrested and incarcerated for extortion as he and his wife falsely accused Pastner of sexual assault.

-Tech and Pastner turned the corner in the 2019-20 season, going 17-14 and finishing 11-9 in conference play.
-The highlight of that season was a win over fifth ranked Louisville at home as well as winning their last six of seven to close out the season.
-Due to the COVID-19 pandemic as well as their ban, Tech did not participate in the postseason.
+Tech and Pastner turned the corner in the 2019–20 season, going 17–14 and finishing 11–9 in conference play.
+It was Tech's first winning season in ACC play since 2004 and highest finish in the ACC since the 2005 season.
+Some of the highlights of that season was a win over fifth ranked Louisville at home as well as winning their last six of seven to close out the season.
+Due to the COVID-19 pandemic, Tech did not participate in the postseason.

-Tech continued its momentum into the 2020-21 season.
-Going 17-9, they beat four ranked teams in the regular season.
-Pastner and his 2021 squad won the ACC Tournament as they beat #15 Florida State in the Championship game.
-That win secured Tech’s first trip to the NCAA Tournament since 2010.
-It was also GT’s first ACC crown since 1993.
+Tech continued its momentum into the 2020–21 season.
+Going 17–9, they beat four ranked teams in the regular season and it was the first back to back winning ACC seasons in Tech history since 1990.
+Pastner and his 2021 squad won the ACC Tournament, first time since 1993, as they beat #15 Florida State in the Championship game.
+That win secured Tech's first trip to the NCAA Tournament since 2010.
+It was also GT's first ACC crown since 1993.
 The Jackets lost to Loyola Chicago in the first round.
 Moses Wright was ACC Player of The Year, while Jose Alvarado was ACC Defensive Player of The Year.

+The success would not last though as Tech parted ways with Pastner on March 10, 2023 following two disappointing seasons.
+He finished 109–114 in his seven years coaching the Jackets and was the fifth winningest coach in school history behind only Paul Hewitt, John "Whack" Hyder, Roy Mundorff and Bobby Cremins.